 Okay, so that wasn’t going to work.
 I brainstormed that night about how else to optimize the cash, and came back to him the next day with an alternative.

 “What if we borrowed money for the car, and put the $10,000 towards paying off the mortgage?”

 I figured that idea would get him listening.
 He LOVES chatter about paying off the mortgage.
 And our highest bank-issued mortgage rate – 5.25 percent – is substantially higher than the interest on a car loan.
 It’s also early in its amortization schedule, when a large paydown would really move the needle, saving us a ton on interest payments.
-(And because it’s a rental, a refinance isn’t in the cards.)
+(Because it’s a rental property, a refinance isn’t in the cards.)
 We’d forgo some tax savings, but the math still works out.